drocheam/optrace/docs/source/usage/elements.rst

 PointMarker
 #################

-A :class:`PointMarker <optrace.tracer.geometry.marker.point_marker.PointMarker>` is used to annotate positions or elements inside the tracing geometry.
-While itself having no influence on the tracing process.
+A :class:`PointMarker <optrace.tracer.geometry.marker.point_marker.PointMarker>` annotates positions or elements inside the tracing geometry.
+As all markers, is has no influence on the tracing process.

 In the simplest case a :python:`PointMarker` is defined with a text string and a position for the :class:`Point <optrace.tracer.geometry.point.Point>`.